ivanStojk/web_API/README.md

 In this reposiotry you can find simple web created for university class project.
-API is crated using :NET and SQLlite
+API is crated using .NET and SQLlite